Main Index

 Submitted by Karen Hunady from Crafts For All Seasons...

-This fabric stiffened ghost is a very fun Halloween decoration to make, and it is much easier than it looks.
-The end result is very eerie, because the ghost doesn't have anything supporting it at all.
-Children will love picking it up and checking it underneath.
-The hollowness inside is achieved by using a fabric stiffener to the white cloth and allowing it to dry overnight.
+This fabric stiffened ghost is a fun Halloween decoration to make, and it is much easier than it looks.
+The end result is very eerie, because the ghost doesn't have anything supporting it.
 The result is quite ghostly!

 Halloween ghost image 1